-In 2020, BGL BNP Paribas received the Top Employer label for the fifth year running.
+In 2022, BGL BNP Paribas received the Top Employer label again.

 Issued by the Top Employer Institute, an independent body of international renown, this distinction recognises the bank's ongoing effort to develop its HR practices in order to offer excellent working conditions for its employees.